JesseComer/jessecomer.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the Computer and Information Science department at the University of Pennsylvania, where I am advised by <a href="https://www.cis.upenn.edu/~scedrov/">Andre Scedrov</a> and <a href="https://www.cis.upenn.edu/~val/home.html">Val Tannen</a>.
 Previously, at the University of Amsterdam, I had the privilege of being advised by <a href="https://staff.fnwi.uva.nl/b.d.tencate/">Balder ten Cate</a>.
-You can find my contact information in my <a href="/files/cv-20250901.pdf">CV</a>.
+My contact information is in my <a href="/files/cv-20250901.pdf">CV</a>.

-<p> <strong> Research Interests </strong> <br>
+<p> <strong> Research </strong> <br>
 I am broadly interested in applications of logic in computer science.
 There are currently two major strands to my research.
 The first is the specification and verification of <em>resilience properties</em> in critical software and cyber-physical systems.
 The second is in the development of algorithms for the repair of databases and database queries.
 In both strands, the fundamental underlying tools are <em>computational logic</em> and <em>formal methods</em>.

 <p> <strong> Education </strong> <br>